rahul-kothari/rahul-Digital-bank/README.md

     "dayOfBirth": 20
   }
 }

-Collapse

 ```

 Create an `Account` asset:
 ```
 {
   "$class": "org.acme.digitalbank.Account",
   "accountId": "rahul1",
   "balance": 1500,
-  "owner": "resource:org.acme.digitalbank.Customer#rahul" (can also do "owner" : "rahul" }
+  "owner": "resource:org.acme.digitalbank.Customer#rahul"
+}
 ```
-(Owner is the customerId)
+(can also do `"owner" : "rahul"`.
+Owner is the customerId)

 Submit a `AccountTransfer` transaction:
 ```